 The various firms that offer to purchase wireless leases from property owners are motivated to do so as cheaply as possible.
 Having information on current lease offer trends is imperative and TCA is the only firm to publish them.
 Knowing how much an asset is really worth in today’s market is a must for a Seller.
 If you would like to maximize your price as a Seller or be sure you aren’t over-paying as a portfolio Buyer, reference the quarterly updated data provided in the tables below at TowerCapAdvisors.com or contact us at firstname.lastname@example.org for more information today.

-TCA analysts track (confidentially) the offers for wireless leases made by aggregation firms to property owners that contact us, subsequent offers for the same assets from TCA and the overall trend of value for the leases in the industry.
-Based on a review of Q4, 2016 and Q1 2017 trailing 6 month offer data by the aggregators (buyers) of wireless leases, we have distilled the following data and trends:
+TCA analysts track (confidentially) the offers for wireless leases and tower purchases made by aggregation firms to property owners that contact us, subsequent offers for the same assets from TCA and the overall trend of value for the leases in the industry.
+Based on a review of the full year 2022 data, we have distilled the following information and trends:

-Note: Averages are calculated by TCA from discussions with both site owners and industry personnel and are normalized for perpetual purchase terms and 3% per year (or 15% per Term) escalations.
+Note: Averages are calculated by TCA from discussions with both site / tower owners and industry personnel.
+They are opinion.
+Unless otherwise noted, most of TCA’s statistics are normalized for perpetual purchase terms and 3% per year (or 15% per Term) escalations as they are the most common in the industry.
 Lower escalators would result in lower offer prices.
 Higher annual escalators could result in higher than average offer prices.
 Data also nets out short-term expiration purchase offers (offers for leases with 5 or fewer remaining years in the lease terms provide a pro-forma rent hike opportunity for the buyer).

 * Financial aggregation firms are companies that acquire the assets with the intent of either just collecting the cash from the lease as is and holding it or, more often, firms that buy with the intention of ‘flipping’ to tower companies or into securitizations.
 Despite often requiring that they buy an expanded easement area with a ‘sharing’ arrangement back to the seller for any new tenants that come to the site, financial aggregation firms have little to no history of being able to ‘lease up’ a property.
 Note that Sellers should be very cautious of letting any financial buyer expand their easement as part of the purchase process.
 See the Recommendations for Sellers in the Lease Buyout section of TCA’s website.